CsabaConsulting/FlowerComplicationWatchFace/README.md

-# HighlyConfigurableWatchFace
+# ComplicationFlowerWatchFace
-So configurable Wear OS watch face it only consists of complications
+Wear OS watch consisting of complications laid out in a flower pattern

 Goals:

 * A main goal is to preserve battery also decrease installation size, so there's no background image.
 Resources are vectorial.
-* This will be a base of series of watch faces consisting of various configurations of complications.
+* With many complication slots you'll decide what you'll see.